Histoplasmosis: Treatment

 In the majority of immunocompetent individuals, histoplasmosis resolves without any treatment.
 Antifungal medications are used to treat severe cases of acute histoplasmosis and all cases of chronic and disseminated disease.
 Typical treatment of severe disease first involves treatment with amphotericin B, followed by oral itraconazole.

 Liposomal preparations of amphotericin B are more effective than deoxycholate preparations.
-The liposomal preparation is preferred in patients who might be at risk of nephrotoxicity, although all preparations of amphotericin B have risk of nephrotoxicity.
-Individuals taking amphotericin B are monitored for renal function.
+The liposomal preparation is preferred in patients who might be at risk of nephrotoxicity, although all preparations of amphotericin B have a risk of nephrotoxicity.
+Individuals on amphotericin B are monitored for impaired kidney function.
 Liposomal amphotericin B is better at treating people with progressive disseminated Histoplasmosis and underlying HIV when compared to deoxycholate amphotericin B. Meanwhile, fluconazole performs poorly when compared to other azoles.

 Treatment with itraconazole must continue for at least a year in severe cases, while in acute pulmonary Histoplasmosis, 6 to 12 weeks treatment is sufficient.
 Alternatives to itraconazole are posaconazole, voriconazole, and fluconazole.
 Individuals taking itraconazole are monitored for hepatic function.